 How To Spray Paint

 Are you ready to take some do-it-yourself projects that require spray painting?
-Here’s a guide on how you can spray paint like a pro:
+Here is a guide on how you can spray paint like a pro:

 Get Your Products – prepare all your materials and tools before you start your project.
-If you’re unsure about some materials, especially spray paint, you can ask your local paint store, and they’ll happily guide and help you with the paint or materials you’ll be needing.
+If you are unsure about some materials, especially spray paint, you can ask your local paint store, and they will happily guide and help you with the paint or materials you’ll be needing.

-Work Outside – if you’re painting furniture pieces or decors, it’s much better to work outside.
+Work Outside – if you‘re painting furniture pieces or decor, it is much better to work outside.
 This way, you won’t smell all the fumes from the spray paint.
 It also helps to dry the paint faster.
-However, if you’re project is inside your house (spray painting wall, etc.) open your windows.
+However, if your project is inside your house (spray painting wall, etc.), open your windows.
 And if you have a fan, turn it on to let air circulate.

-Shake Well – to maximize the color of your spray paint, shake it well before as well as when you’re using it.
+Shake Well – to maximize the color of your spray paint, shake it well before as well as when you are using it.
 You’ll get an even application by doing so.

 Primer – coat your wall first or furniture with primer.
-By coating your piece with primer, it will help the spray paint go on smoothly.
+Coating your piece with primer, it will help the spray paint go on smoothly.
 It will also help you save a few coats of spray paint.

 Now that you know how to spray paint, what projects are you planning to do?
 Share them below and leave a comment on what you’d like to read next.